CallWhatsApp

 Treating high load as a fault leads to unnecessary parts work.

-2. Airflow Loss at Indoor Path
+2. Airflow Loss At Indoor Path

 • Airflow feels weaker than before.